There will be much to see and plenty of action.

 Demos in the rear paddock at 11am and 3pm weather permitting.

 Steam traction engines, steam rollers and steam trucks will all be out and running.
-This year a circuit track has been set out to steam the engine around the rally site.
 After the grand parade the engines are lined up and there will be an opportunity to inspect the engines close up and chat with their drivers.

 The miniature railway and tractor drawn people mover will be busy giving rides for all.
 The grounds are quite extensive so a ride on the train or people mover is a good way to get the top paddock.